 exist in names of that era.
 Bllar has been spelled Blair, Blayr, Blare, Blaire and others.

 Early Notables of the Bllar family (pre 1700)

-Another 43 words (3 lines of text) are included under the topic Early Bllar Notables in all our PDF Extended History products and printed products wherever possible.
+Robert Blair (1699-1746), was a Scottish poet, best known for...
+Another 74 words (5 lines of text) are included under the topic Early Bllar Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Bllar family to Ireland

 Some of the Bllar family moved to Ireland